Certificate of Theological Studies

 The Certificate of Theological Studies (CTS) recognizes the completion of a minimum of one year of theological study (at least 12 credit hours per semester for 2 semesters) with a grade point average of C (2.0 or better) by students interested in furthering their theological education.
 At least three units of credit must be earned in each of the following areas: Bible, church history, systematic theology, and ethics or cross-cultural studies.
 The remainder of the student’s program is arranged to meet the student’s special interests and goals.
 Information about this program is available in the PLTS Student Handbook.

-Due to new Federal regulations on Gainful Employment programs, students enrolled in this program are not eligible for Federal Financial Aid starting in the 2011-2012 academic year.
+Due to new Federal regulations on Gainful Employment programs, students enrolled in this program are not eligible for Federal Financial Aid.

 Standards for Admission